hearsilent/Universal-CollapsingTabLayout/README.md

 ## Compatibility

-Android GINGERBREAD 2.3+
+Android ICE CREAM SANDWICH 4.0+

 ## Known issues
 - [x] ~~Android Support Library 24.2.0 doesn't work successful ( You can downgrade to 24.1.1 ) : http://goo.gl/FMWs37~~

 ## Let me know!

 I'd be really happy if you sent me links to your projects where you use my component.
-Just send an email to hear.silent1995@gmail.com And do let me know if you have any questions or suggestion regarding the example.
+Just send an email to hear.silent1995+github@gmail.com And do let me know if you have any questions or suggestion regarding the example.

 ## License